Skip to Main Content

 • The title is being collected by a number of libraries;

-• The title has been reviewed by reputable publications such as a widely distributed newspaper or magazine (e.g. Denver Post, Booklist);
+• The title has been reviewed by reputable established publications, including a widely distributed newspaper or magazine (e.g. Denver Post, Booklist);

 Selection Responsibility

-The Library Director is empowered by Library Board of Trustees with the ultimate responsibility for selection of materials.
-The Director may delegate some selection responsibilities to appropriate library staff.
+The Library Director is empowered by the Library Board of Trustees with responsibility for selection of materials.
+While the Director may delegate some selection responsibilities to appropriate library staff, all decisions concerning the acquisition, retention, display and use of library resources and for the use of LCPL facilities shall comply with the following minimum standards set forth at C.R.S.
+24-90-122(2)(a)-(i) (2024), as the same may be amended from time to time:

 Colorado Mountain History Collection

-The CMHC includes many formats and types of documents related to the history of Lake County and Colorado.
-LCPL has an ongoing digitization effort to make these items more accessible to researchers.
+The CMHC includes many formats and types of documents related to the history of Lake County and surrounding areas.
+LCPL has undertaken an ongoing digitization effort to make these items more accessible to researchers.
 Items have been prioritized based on condition and demand for usage.
-The full collection development and digitization plan can be viewed can be viewed here.
+The full collection development and digitization plan can be viewed here.

 Maintenance & criteria for withdrawal